 As of Oct.
 14, the House Majority PAC’s receipts for the 2019-2020 cycle totaled about $138 million, according to the FEC.

-Democratic presidential candidate Mike Bloomberg donated $10 million in December.
-Other major donors include: Fred Eychaner, founder and chairman of the media and printing company Newsweb Corp., who gave $4 million; Paloma Partners hedge fund executive Donald Sussman, who gave $3 million; and Marcus & Millichap real estate broker George Marcus, who gave $2 million.
+Former Democratic presidential candidate Mike Bloomberg donated $11.4 million to the PAC.
+Other major donors include: Fred Eychaner, founder and chairman of the media and printing company Newsweb Corp., who gave $4 million; Paloma Partners hedge fund executive Donald Sussman, who gave $4 million; and Marcus & Millichap real estate broker George Marcus, who gave $2 million.

 The largest donations from organizations have come from labor unions, including the Laborers’ International Union of North America, which gave $3.5 million, and Working for Working Americans, which gave $11 million.

 In the 2018 election cycle, the House Majority PAC raised a total of $95.7 million.
 It spent nearly all of that amount, including $72.1 million on independent expenditures to support Democratic candidates and oppose Republicans.

 The PAC spent more than $3 million to defeat Washington state Sen. Dino Rossi in Washington’s 8th District, more than $3 million to successfully unseat Rep. Tom MacArthur in New Jersey’s 3rd District and more than $2.9 million to oppose Rep. Jeff Denham in California’s 10th District.